-Sturey is also listed on the Honour Roll at the front of the former Lambton Post Office, although his stated age of 25 is probably incorrect.
-On his enlistment form in September 1916 Sturiali lists his age as 22 years and 8 months, which means he would have been 24 years of age at his death in June 1918.
+Sturey is also listed on the Honour Roll at the front of the former Lambton Post Office, although his stated age of 25 is incorrect.
+He was born on 15 February 1894, which means he was 24 years of age at his death in June 1918.

 Links to information on Salvatore Sturiali

 - “We Were The 46th” – the history of the 46th Battalion in the Great War of 1914-1918, by Ian Leonard Polanski,